slvstr-dev/portfolio/README.md

 - [ ] Check use of 'use client'
 - [ ] Fix missing font override for 'Playfair'
 - [ ] Add statically typed routes through next-intl
+- [ ] Add sizes to images with fill